dcoffline/ublue/README.md

 1. Rebase to the Unverified Image
 First, you must pull the unsigned image so your system can download and install the proper cryptographic signing keys and policies:

-Bash
-sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/dcoffline/bazzite-fortress:latest
+`sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/dcoffline/bazzite-fortress:latest`

 2. Reboot
 Reboot your machine to complete the initial rebase and boot into the Fortress:

-Bash
-systemctl reboot
+`systemctl reboot`

 3. Lock the Gates (Enforce Signatures)
 Once rebooted, rebase one final time to the verified, signed image.
 This ensures all future background updates are cryptographically verified for security:

-Bash
-sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/dcoffline/bazzite-fortress:latest systemctl reboot
+`sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/dcoffline/bazzite-fortress:latest` `systemctl reboot`

 🛠️ Post-Installation Setup
 Because this image bakes your custom systemd services directly into the immutable core (/usr/lib/systemd/user/), you must clean up your local mutable overrides to let the OS take control.

 1. Delete Local Systemd Overrides:
 Open your terminal and run the following to remove your old local scripts:

-Bash
-rm ~/.config/systemd/user/monitor-control.service
-rm ~/.config/systemd/user/sunshine.service
-rm ~/.config/systemd/user/groq-dictate.service
-rm ~/.config/systemd/user/jottad.service
+`rm ~/.config/systemd/user/monitor-control.service`
+`rm ~/.config/systemd/user/sunshine.service`
+`rm ~/.config/systemd/user/groq-dictate.service`
+`rm ~/.config/systemd/user/jottad.service`

 2. Authenticate Jottacloud:
 Since the jottad daemon is now managed natively by the OS, simply re-authenticate your account:

-Bash
-jotta-cli login
+`jotta-cli login`

 3. Configure COSMIC Defaults:
 Log into the COSMIC session, navigate to Settings > Default Apps, and set your terminal to cosmic-term and your file manager to cosmic-files to take full advantage of the Rust-based UI.